larammerce/docs/8.x/theme-development/file-management.md

 The general format of a file can be expressed in multiple ways, depending on your preference and intended purpose.

 To make things easier, we can create a blueprint of the desired page layout that we intend to use for future reference and as a guide when creating new pages.
 This blueprint is available in `_base` file located in the `scss` directory.
-So when you want to create a page named `index` you can just extend the `index` file from the `_base` file and and customize it to fit your desired structure.
+So when you want to create a page named `index` you can just extend the `index` file from the `_base` file and customize it to fit your desired structure.

 ![how to extend from base file](/file-management/base1.png)